 Formal Restorative Meeting - these will normally take place after school and require some preparation and planning.
-Subject Leaders will be involved and/or Year Coordinator/Head of Year and/or the Learning Support Centre mentor.
+Subject Leaders will be involved and/or Year Coordinator/Head of Year

 Formal conference or Parenting Conference - requires formal pre-conference preparation, possibly a home visit, formal referral, a contact and a formal setting de-brief after the conference and a follow up session.